openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/solidfire-volume-driver.rst

 .. code-block:: ini

    volume_driver = cinder.volume.drivers.solidfire.SolidFireDriver
    san_ip = 172.17.1.182         # the address of your MVIP
    san_login = sfadmin           # your cluster admin login
    san_password = sfpassword     # your cluster admin password
    sf_account_prefix = ''        # prefix for tenant account creation on solidfire cluster

 .. warning::

-    Older versions of the SolidFire driver (prior to Icehouse) created a unique account prefixed with ``$cinder-volume-service-hostname-$tenant-id`` on the
+   Older versions of the SolidFire driver (prior to Icehouse) created a unique account prefixed with ``$cinder-volume-service-hostname-$tenant-id`` on the SolidFire cluster for each tenant.
+Unfortunately, this account formation resulted in issues for High Availability (HA) installations and installations where the ``cinder-volume`` service can move to a new node.
-    SolidFire cluster for each tenant.
-Unfortunately, this account formation resulted in issues for High Availability (HA) installations and installations where the cinder-volume service can move to a new node.
    The current default implementation does not experience this issue as no prefix is used.
-For installations created on a prior release, the OLD default behavior can be configured by using the keyword "hostname" in sf_account_prefix.
+For installations created on a prior release, the OLD default behavior can be configured by using the keyword ``hostname`` in sf_account_prefix.

 .. include:: ../../tables/cinder-solidfire.rst